dhanushanthp/Level2Trader/ReadMe.md

 is there any way to find my market data through api is limited already?
 While I’m using the api?
 Kunal Sa: you can find the exact number of market data lines by pressing key combination Ctrl-Alt-= on TWS

+## Forex market
+The tickbytick api don't provide last and actual prices and size.
+We can only see the bid and ask estimation event the midprice is just average of bid and ask.

 # BID and ASK  VS Last
 The bid and ask should not be aggregated.
 Because those are not executed trades.
 It's just display as a flash values.
 On other hand the last data